spydx/equinor-ctf-2024/writeups/reversing/Waves/bootplug/README.md

 ```

-At this point, I (n0k0) was stumped and tried to encode the bytes as image.
-Every resolution, grayscale, bitmap, rgb and rgba only outputted nonsense.
+At this point, I (n0k0) was stumped and tried to encode the bytes as images.
+Every resolution, grayscale, bitmap, rgb and rgba only outputted nonsense, the script is in this folder.

 Poiko did the smarter thing and started to reverse more of the code to figure out how the images are processed.